What is Niacinamide and Why You Need It In Your Skincare Routine

 WHAT IS NIACINAMIDE?

 Niacinamide is a water-soluble form of vitamin B3.
 In the body, vitamin B3 supports metabolism and helps promote the flushing of toxins.
 When applied topically to the skin, niacinamide helps manage breakouts, control oil, and promote even skin texture.
 Since niacinamide is water-soluble, it is a great ingredient for oily skin types that don’t want to add extra oil to the skin.
+Check out our Hydrating Hyaluronic Acid serum.

 BENEFITS OF NIACINAMIDEIMPROVES BARRIER FUNCTION